Hudson Motor Car Company: Fisher takeover attempt

-1946–1954
+1946–1953

 Production resumed after the war and included a 128 in wheelbase three-quarter-ton pickup truck.

-In 1948, the company launched their "step-down" bodies, which lasted through the 1954 model year.
-The term step-down referred to Hudson's placement of the passenger compartment down inside the perimeter of the frame; riders stepped down into a floor that was surrounded by the perimeter of the car's frame.
+In 1948, the company launched its "step-down" bodies, which lasted through the 1954 model year.
+The term step-down referred to Hudson's placement of the passenger compartment down inside the perimeter of the frame; riders stepped down onto a floor that was surrounded by the perimeter of the car's frame.
 The result was not only a safer car, and greater passenger comfort as well, but, through a lower center of gravity, a good handling car.
 In time almost all U.S. automakers would embrace it as a means of building bodies.
 Automotive author Richard Langworth described the step-down models as the greatest autos of the era in articles for Consumer Guide and Collectible Automobile.

 For the 1951 model year, the 6-cylinder engine received a new block with thicker walls and other improvements to boost horsepower by almost 18% and torque by 28.5% making Hudson a hot performer again.
 The GM-supplied 4-speed Hydramatic automatic transmission was now optional in Hornets and Commodore Custom 6s and 8s.

 Hudson's strong, light-weight bodies, combined with its high-torque inline six-cylinder engine technology, made the company's 1951–54 Hornet an auto racing champion, dominating NASCAR in 1951, 1952, 1953, and 1954.

 Herb Thomas won the 1951 and 1954 Southern 500s and Dick Rathmann won in 1952.
 Some NASCAR records set by Hudson in the 1950s (e.g. consecutive wins in one racing season) still stand even today.
 Hudson cars also did very well in races sanctioned by the AAA Contest Board from 1952 until 1954 with Marshall Teague winning the 1952 AAA Stock Car Championship and Frank Mundy in 1953.
 Often Hudsons finished in most of the top positions in races.
 Later, these cars met with some success in drag racing, where their high power-to-weight ratio worked to their advantage.
 Hudsons enjoyed success both in NHRA trials and local dirt track events.